mvemjsun/mock_server/README.md

 ![](https://github.com/mvemjsun/mock_server/blob/master/public/img/architecture.png?raw=true)

 ### Quick Start

+Ensure ruby and `bundler` are installed.
+RVM is a good way to manage rubies on your machine.

 1. git clone `https://github.com/mvemjsun/mock_server.git`
-2. run `bundle install`
+2. Run `bundle install`
-3. navigate to `/db` folder and delete the supplied sqlite db.
+3. Navigate to `/db` folder and delete the supplied sqlite db (`mockserver.db` file).
 4. Run `rake db:migrate` from the project root to create a fresh mock database.
 5. Run `sh ./start-mock.sh` from the project root which starts the server on port 9293.
 6. Visit `http://localhost:9293/mock/create` and get started.